Religion & Thought

 The scroll matters more than the case

-The decorative outer case is what many people notice first, but the real religious core is the parchment inside.
+The decorative outer case is what many people notice first, but the religious core is the parchment inside.
 Britannica notes that the text contains passages from Deuteronomy 6 and 11, including the command to place these words on the doorposts of the house.
+Those passages overlap with the biblical core of the Shema, which is why the mezuzah is best understood as text at the doorway rather than a lucky charm.

-That matters because the mezuzah is not only an ethnic ornament.
-It is a ritual object grounded in text.
+That matters because the mezuzah is a ritual object grounded in text, rather than an ethnic ornament.

 It sanctifies ordinary space